• About Us

 Abou Farman

-An anthropologist, writer and artist, Abou Farman is the author of On Not Dying: Secular Immortality in the Age of Technoscience (2020, Minneapolis: Univ.
-Minn.
-Press) and Clerks of the Passage (2012, Montreal: Linda Leith Press).
-He is Associate Professor of Anthropology at The New School for Social Research and founder of Art Space Sanctuary as well as the Shipibo Conibo Center of NY.
+An anthropologist, writer, and artist, Abou is the author of On Not Dying: Secular Immortality in the Age of Technoscience (2020, Minneapolis: University of Minnesota Press) and Clerks of the Passage (2012, Montreal: Linda Leith Press).
+He is an associate professor of anthropology at The New School for Social Research and the founder of Art Space Sanctuary and the Shipibo Conibo Center of NY.

-As part of the artist duo Caraballo-Farman, he long worked with Leonor Caraballo, exhibiting internationally, and now continues to work with her on social and artistic projects in her afterlife.
-He is producer and co-writer on several prize winning feature films including Vegas: Based on a True Story (2012), Icaros: A Vision (2016), and most recently Uyra: The Rising Forest (2022).
+As part of the artist duo Caraballo-Farman, he has long worked with Leonor Caraballo, exhibiting internationally, and is now working with her on social and artistic projects in her afterlife.
+He is the producer of and a co-writer on several prize-winning feature films, including Vegas: Based on a True Story (2012), Icaros: A Vision (2016), and, most recently, Uyra: The Rising Forest (2022).

-His current creative, research and activist work on indigenous autonomy in the Peruvian Amazon is carried out in close collaboration with Shipibo Conibo organizations.
-The sound work A Ceremony for the Mother Spirits (2022), produced in conjunction with the Shipibo union of healers, ASOMASHK, won the the Promise of Multispecies Justice juried exhibition of the Multispecies Salon in 2023.
-Maya maya bainking a show of Shipibo art and politics co-curated with Matteo Norzi in Lima was winner of a special jury prize in 2023 awarded by Peru’s Association of Curators.
+Abou carries out his creative, research, and activist work on Indigenous autonomy in the Peruvian Amazon in close collaboration with Shipibo Conibo organizations.
+The sound work A Ceremony for the Mother Spirits (2022), produced in conjunction with ASOMASHK, the Shipibo union of healers, won an award at the Promise of Multispecies Justice juried exhibition of the Multispecies Salon in 2023.
+The same year, Maya maya bainkin, an exhibition in Lima exploring Shipibo art and politics curated by Abou and Matteo Norzi, won a special jury prize awarded by Peru’s Association of Curators.

 Brian Fuller - Associate Provost for Strategy and Operations